Nikon D6

 The Nikon D6 is a full frame professional DSLR camera announced by Nikon Corporation on February 11, 2020, to succeed the D5 as its flagship DSLR.
-It has a resolution of 20.8MP, like the D5.
-The D6 has a newer Expeed 6 processor that supports burst shooting at up to 14fps.
+It has a resolution of 20.8 MP, like the D5.
+The D6 had a newer Expeed 6 processor that supports burst shooting at up to 14 fps.
 It has 105 cross type focus points.

+The D6 was discontinued in May 2025.

 Features

-While the D6 retains many features of the Nikon D5, it offers the following new features and improvements:
+While the D6 retained many features of the Nikon D5, it offered the following new features and improvements: